sigasi/sigasi_insights/content/manual/vunit.md

 When you're installing VUnit in a virtualenv, make sure to launch Sigasi Studio from within the terminal after activating the virtualenv.

+You should make sure that the `python run.py --version` command only returns the VUnit version number.
+Additional output will prevent Sigasi Studio to parse the VUnit version number correctly and will result in errors.

 ## Import VUnit Project

 To import an existing VUnit project, click **File > Import... > Sigasi > Import a VUnit project**.
 Next, select the VUnit script (`run.py`) and the location for the Sigasi Project.